HugoPhibbs/MatX/docs_input/api/manipulation/basic/slice.rst

 be used to drop ranks, for operations such as selecting a single row.
 Negative indices can be used to indicate starting at the end and going backward.

+As is typical with slice operations along any given dimension of a tensor, the start index is treated as inclusive, and the end index as exclusive.

 .. doxygenfunction:: slice(const OpType opIn, const index_t (&starts)[OpType::Rank()], const index_t (&ends)[OpType::Rank()])
 .. doxygenfunction:: slice(const OpType op, const index_t (&starts)[OpType::Rank()], const index_t (&ends)[OpType::Rank()], const index_t (&strides)[OpType::Rank()])